-Transvaginal mesh has been used during hernia and abdominal repairs for decades, but surgeons began using mesh off-label to treat pelvic organ prolapse in the 1990s.
+Surgeons began using surgical mesh without FDA approval to treat pelvic organ prolapse in the 1990s.
 The FDA approved the first transvaginal mesh for prolapse in 2002.
 In 2011, the FDA reported that it had received nearly 4,000 complaints of injury, death or malfunction associated with transvaginal mesh surgeries performed between 2005 and 2010.

 At the time, the FDA concluded that complications from these implants were “not rare.”
 The agency has stated that vaginal mesh procedures are not more effective than standard surgeries.
 But mesh can expose patients to greater risk.

 “I dare to be as bold to say this is almost like genocide on women,” Teresa Sawyer told Drugwatch.
 Sawyer had surgery for stress urinary incontinence.
 She received a Johnson & Johnson Ethicon TVT sling.
 After surgery, she experienced tissue erosion, infection and other complications.

 More than 100,000 women who experienced serious injuries from transvaginal mesh filed lawsuits against mesh manufacturers.
 The devices have not been recalled, and several surgeons continue use them today.
 Women considering surgery for pelvic organ prolapse or stress urinary incontinence should ask their doctor if transvaginal mesh will be used during surgery.
 They should discuss all options and weigh the benefits and risks of all treatments.

 Mesh Erosion, Organ Perforation & Other Serious Complications